4paradigm/OpenMLDB/README.md

 **English version | [中文版](README_cn.md)**

-**OpenMLDB is an open-source machine learning database that provides a full stack solution of enterprise FeatureOps.**
+**OpenMLDB is an open-source machine learning database that provides a full-stack solution of enterprise FeatureOps.**

 ## 1. Our Philosophy

 In the process of artificial intelligence engineering (AI), 95% of the time and effort of an enterprise's data and engineering teams will be consumed by data processing, data verification and other related work.
 In order to solve this problem, those 1% tech giants will spend thousands of hours on building an in-house data and feature platform to address engineering challenges such as online and offline consistency, data correctness, high throughput, low latency and high availability.
 The other 99% enterprises purchase expensive SaaS tools and data governance services.

 OpenMLDB is committed to solving the data governance challenge of AI engineering in a closed loop, and has been implemented in hundreds of real-world applications for enterprise scenarios.
-OpenMLDB gives priority to open-source feature engineering capability, and provides enterprises with a full stack feature engineering platform (aka FeatureOps) that supports SQL programming APIs with great ease of use.
+OpenMLDB gives priority to open-source feature engineering capability, and provides enterprises with a full-stack feature engineering platform (aka FeatureOps) that supports SQL programming APIs with great ease of use.

-## 2. A Full Stack FeatureOps Solution for Enterprises
+## 2. A Full-Stack FeatureOps Solution for Enterprises

 MLOps provides a set of practices to develop, deploy, and maintain machine learning models in production efficiently and reliably.
 As a key link, FeatureOps is responsible for feature extraction and serving, bridging DataOps and ModelOps.
 A closed-loop FeatureOps solution needs to cover all aspects of Feature Engineering, from functionalities (such as feature generation, feature extraction, feature serving, feature sharing, and so on) and production requirements (such as low latency, high throughput, fault recovery, high availability, and so on).
-OpenMLDB provides a full stack FeatureOps solution for enterprises, with great ease of use for development and management, so that feature engineering development returns to its essence: focusing on high-quality feature extraction script development and is no longer bound by engineering issues.
+OpenMLDB provides a full-stack FeatureOps solution for enterprises, with great ease of use for development and management, so that feature engineering development returns to its essence: focusing on high-quality feature extraction script development and is no longer bound by engineering issues.

 <p align="center">
  <img src="images/workflow.png" alt="image-20211103103052253" width=800 />